Cooking with Michele in Italy

 (10 Days and Nights in Italy plus 2 Travel Days)

-(For those arriving earlier in the day, I’ll take you on some optional, casual touring through the Centro Storico to adjust to time change with lunch along the way.)
+(For those arriving earlier in the day, enjoy the day with some casual touring through the Centro Storico to adjust to time change with lunch along the way.)

-Sunday, October 1, 2023 Free morning in Lecce for resting, shopping, touring, photographing; late afternoon group tour of Lecce; group dinner in Lecce
+Sunday, September 22, 2024 Free morning in Lecce for resting, shopping, touring, photographing; late afternoon group tour of Lecce; rooftop cocktail party followed by group dinner

 Tuesday – Friday Biking and Cooking at The Awaiting Table Cookery School with day trip to Otranto